Last updated : February 17, 2025

 Negative dilute drug test result

-If creatinine levels are out of the normal range, but there are no drugs found in the test sample the final test result is a negative dilute.
+If creatinine levels are out of the normal range, but no drugs are found in the test sample the final test result is a negative dilute.

-Employees receiving this result often breathe a sigh of relief but it only serves to raise a red flag for employers.
+Employees receiving this result often breathe a sigh of relief, however, it serves to raise a red flag for employers.
 We already mentioned that a diluted test result may have been an attempt to mask drug use.
-Employers operating a drug-free workplace should have procedures in place that address this situation.
+Employers operating a drug-free workplace should have written procedures that address this situation.
 Company protocol, which usually entails retesting the employee as soon as possible, is strictly followed.

 DOT-regulated employers are mandated to require a second—observed—test.